PubMed: LinkOut

 LinkOut is an NLM facility to link and make available full-text local journal holdings.
 Some 3,200 sites (mainly academic institutions) participate in this NLM facility (As of March 2010), from Aalborg University in Denmark to ZymoGenetics in Seattle.
 Users at these institutions see their institution's logo within the PubMed search result (if the journal is held at that institution) and can access the full-text.
 Link out is being consolidated with Outside Tool as of the major platform update coming in the Summer of 2019.

 PubMed Commons

 In 2016, PubMed allows authors of articles to comment on articles indexed by PubMed.
 This feature was initially tested in a pilot mode (since 2013) and was made permanent in 2016.
 In February 2018, PubMed Commons was discontinued due to the fact that "usage has remained minimal".

 askMEDLINE

-askMEDLINE, a free-text, natural language query tool for MEDLINE/PubMed, developed by the NLM, also suitable for handhelds.
+askMEDLINE was developed as a free-text language query tool that would allow users to use natural language in their searches.
+As opposed to using specialized vocabularies that an expert searcher may use, this tool allowed users to conduct an efficient MEDLINE/PubMed search solely with natural language.
+It was also suitable for handhelds and intended for researchers, clinicians or the general public who may not be familiar with formatting formal queries.